-KER 10 Innovation introduced, Competitors offer limited features in the market with no direct compared to already existing products/ services specific solution for enabling agile SME collaborations Target customers SMEs, Individual makers and large companies.
+KER 10 Innovation introduced, compared to already existing products/ services specific solution for enabling agile SME collaborations Target customers SMEs, Individual makers and large companies.
 Market Trends/Public Acceptance NA Legal or normative or ethical requirements (need for authorizations, compliance to standards, norms, etc.) None as no business sensitive data is stored by this component.
 Matchmaking and Agile co-creation are integrated behind the OpIS Marketplace, as such the Marketplace is responsible for handling user interactions and implementing relevant guidelines that address the legal and ethical requirements.
 Competitors There are no direct competitors.
 The closest offering is focussed on ideas and no products.
 As a result, is a very simple system which is not comparable.